- Oops!Something went wrong.Please try again later.

 What About Dividends?

-When looking at investment returns, it is important to consider the difference between total shareholder return (TSR) and share price return.
-The TSR is a return calculation that accounts for the value of cash dividends (assuming that any dividend received was reinvested) and the calculated value of any discounted capital raisings and spin-offs.
+It is important to consider the total shareholder return, as well as the share price return, for any given stock.
+The TSR incorporates the value of any spin-offs or discounted capital raisings, along with any dividends, based on the assumption that the dividends are reinvested.
 Arguably, the TSR gives a more comprehensive picture of the return generated by a stock.
-We note that for American Tower Corporation (REIT) the TSR over the last 5 years was 185%, which is better than the share price return mentioned above.
+We note that for American Tower Corporation (REIT) the TSR over the last 5 years was 167%, which is better than the share price return mentioned above.
 This is largely a result of its dividend payments!

 A Different Perspective